webclinic017/stock_trading/testing/Shooting Star (Crypto)/README.md

    - variation4: variation3 + Entry candle does not have to be green and exit candle does not have to be red
    - variation5: Entry candle has to be green and exit candle does not have to be red
    - variation6: Entry candle does not have to be green and exit candle has to be red
+   - variation7: variation1 + MA8 > MA13 for entry
+   - variation8: variation1 + MA8 < MA13 for exit
+   - variation9: variation1 + MA8 > MA13 for entry and MA8 < MA13 for exit

 Results:
    - shooting_star: 2172.04